 - It’s basically cost-effective to convert a higher percentage of your loyal visitors than to attract new ones.

 - Additionally, implementing optimization counteracts the limited attention span of your average visitor by offering them immediately what they want before they get tired and move on to another website.

 Optimization is about getting more of the right kind of audience.
-This is also where your digital marketing funnel strategy takes into effect.
+This is also where your digital marketing funnel strategy or marketing flywheel takes into effect.